abhanjac/blood_cell_image_segmentation/README.md

 # Objective:
-Segmentation of different blood cells in a digitized blood smear image.
+gmentation of different blood cells in a digitized blood smear image.

 This project is to get a hands on with semantic segmentation of images using convolutional neural networks.